TaylorIsBlue/TaylorIsBlue/README.md

 <h1> Hello! </h1>

 My name is <b>Sophia</b>, I also go by Taylor.
 I am a self-taught entry-level software engineer.
 I have been learning all these languages since I was 12.
 (JS/TS, Java, C#)

-I worked on Websites like frontend/backend, and have worked on AI programs such as Aimmy.
+I worked on Websites like frontend/backend, and have worked on AI programs such as **Aimmy**.
 Aimmy is a Universal Second Eye for Gamers with Impairments, it uses AI to find objects and help the user aim towards it.

-I have worked on Vue, React, etc and have learned lots.
+I have worked on Vue, React, etc and have learned _lots_.
 I have also enjoyed working with Pytorch and ONNXRuntime.

-I am open to trying new things and other opportunities for learning, please feel free to contact me at: taylor@hrzn.email
+I am open to trying new things and any opportunities for learning, please feel free to contact me at: taylor@hrzn.email

 Heres what I do on github and in my own time:)!